gkwa/manyeast/prompt-learning-ferretdb-need-example/prompt-learning-ferretdb-need-example.md

-I'm curious about the FerretDB API in go.
+I'm curious about the FerretDB API in go based off this weekly newsletter https://golangweekly.com/issues/554.

 I've included a documentation snippet in doc_snippet xml element below.